 A great user manual educates people about product features, while teaching them how to use these features effectively.
 As an author, your ultimate goal is comprehension—you want readers to easily be able to read, reference, and absorb information.

 But how can you make sure readers are soaking everything up?
-During our adventures creating Dozuki’s documentation and instructional software, we’ve come across a few tips and tricks…
+During our adventures creating Dozuki’s standard work instruction software, we’ve come across a few tips and tricks...

 Define Your Audience

 Know your reader—what is their experience level? where are they reading the manual?—and optimize your instructions to match their expertise.
 It can be helpful to create a written profile of your user, especially when you’re part of a team collaborating on documentation.